Watson-Personal-Assistant/developer/_content/audio/interface.md

   }
 }`

-Note:  You can override which speech-to-text option to use in the audio start message.
+**Note**:  You can override which speech-to-text option to use in the audio start message.

 #### Text-to-speech options
 Text-to-speech options messages are sent from the audio client to the audio gateway.
 The message specifies which text to speech engine to use for the current transaction.